 Designing, Building, and Operating for Energy Efficiency

-Oracle received the ASHRAE Technology Award for pioneering airflow containment at its Austin Data Center and evaporative cooling technology at the Utah Compute Facility.
+Oracle received the ASHRAE Technology Award for pioneering airflow containment and evaporative cooling technologies at the Utah Compute Facility.

 Oracle designs, builds, and operates some of the most energy-efficient data centers in the industry.
-Our two largest data centers—the Utah Compute Facility and the Austin Data Center—won the prestigious ASHRAE Technology Award in 2014 for leveraging innovative, energy-saving technologies such as airflow containment and evaporative cooling.
+One of our largest data centers—the Utah Compute Facility—won the prestigious ASHRAE Technology Award in 2014 for leveraging innovative, energy-saving technologies such as airflow containment and evaporative cooling.

 We disseminate our research and best practices through publications and presentations at national and international conferences.
 Customers can use our data centers as an example of how to construct, manage, and build their own efficient data centers, or they can run their applications on Oracle’s public cloud and take advantage of Oracle’s efficiencies.
 To learn more about how Oracle products and services can help optimize your data center and minimize energy use, visit Oracle Sustainability Solutions.